abhijeetmohanan/containers/rtpengine/Readme.md

 # In case of module corruption, rebuild and reinstall the module:
 make clean && make && make install
 ```

+### Enforcing the use of kernel packet forwarding. [optional]

+- Set `no-fallback = true` in the `rtpengine.conf` file.

+After setting this if the kernel module is not loaded the rtpengine will not start.

 ## Starting RTP Engine using docker-compose